unlimitedsoftwareworks/type-c/checklist.md

 - 17/01/2025:
     - Added hideSymbol and unhideSymbol within VariableDeclaration.infer to avoid referencing a variable in its initializer
+    - Foreach statement now infers the iterator class method if is not implemented

 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.